AnhQuoc533/aws-ml-workflow/1-sagemaker/console-tutorial.md

 <p align="center"><img src="img/app_specs.png" width="60%"></p>

 10. In the *Output data configuration* field, enter the local path where your Python script saves the training set and the S3 location where you want SageMaker AI to upload.
-11. Click on *Add input* and do the similar process for the testing set.
+11. Click on *Add output* and do the similar process for the testing set.
 <p align="center"><img src="img/processing_output.png" width="60%"></p>

 12. Select *Submit* at the bottom when all set.